 One of the best moisturizing ingredients.
 Attracts water into the upper layer of the skin

-Helps attract water to the upper layer of the skin and can help stabilize the product formulation
+Can help attract water to the upper layer of the skin

 Might be helpful in neutralizing free radicals.
 Can have a dehydration effect that might somewhat decrease the look of puffy eyes